Add-on Field Trips

 Habitats: This trip will visit fresh and saltwater marshes, gulf beach, and coastal chenier woods.

 Birds: Species often on visitor wish lists and more reliable on the Coast trip include: Mottled Duck, Neotropic Cormorant, Reddish Egret, Glossy Ibis, White-tailed Kite, Clapper Rail, American Oystercatcher, Snowy, Wilson’s, and Piping plovers, Long-billed Curlew, Franklin’s and Lesser Black-backed gulls, Gull-billed Tern, Fish Crow, Nelson’s and Seaside sparrows, and Bronzed Cowbird.
 Additional migrants (e.g., various flycatchers, warblers, vireos, thrushes, orioles) are possible in coastal cheniers, but are generally scarce by early November.
-Rarities sometimes turn up; Keep tabs on local finds at either LABIRD or LABIRD facebook
+Rarities sometimes turn up; Keep tabs on local finds at either LABIRD or LABIRD facebook.

 Conditions: Over the years this trip has experienced everything from dry, hot, and humid to rainy, cold, and windy.
 These trips will go rain or shine, unless conditions are dangerous.
 An approaching cold front can be excellent for grounding late migrants.
 Insect pests can range for none to BAD - at this time of the year, it is usually mosquitoes, but there can also be deer flies.
 Long sleeves and long pants are generally recommended.
 Rubber boots also come in handy if only to protect you from accidentally standing in a fire ant mound.
 Most of the trips’s birding is from the roadside, but to explore cheniers, you will be on foot on grassy trails.

 Route: The route varies.
-These trips occur during the weekend of the Louisiana Ornithological Society Fall Meeting, which is based in the town of Hackberry due to ongoing LNG construction in Cameron (note this may also impact YRARF trips).
+These trips occur the weekend after the Louisiana Ornithological Society Fall Meeting, which is based in the town of Hackberry due to ongoing LNG construction in Cameron (note this may also impact YRARF trips).
 Route from Jennings will take into account knowledge of interesting birds found, or of area conditions.
 This trip will either head towards the coast on an eastern route via Oak Grove or a western route via Holly Beach.
 If on the eastern route, group may visit Cameron Prairie NWR depending on water levels and how birdy those areas have been the previous week.
 Depending on bird activity and pace, it is possible to visit locations on both the eastern (Oak Grove to Cameron) and western (Holly Beach-Johnsons Bayou area) segments by crossing the Calcasieu River ferry at Cameron.
 NOTE: There will be ongoing LNG construction in the town of Cameron and East Jetty (Davis) Road is closed to the public; you can no longer drive to Jetty Park.
 The ferry is sometimes out of service, which can obviously affect the itinerary; it is sometimes replaced by a smaller ferry with steep ramp angles, and low slung vehicles/sports cars may not be allowed to pass.
 Participants can bring a lunch, but the group will usually stop for a quick lunch break at a local eatery.
 Participants should be prepared with snacks and beverages.
 The area is still recovering from hurricane damage.

 EVENING Black Rail Survey Trip $50.00/person

 Assist with a salt marsh banding operation in Cameron Parish using rope pulls and spotlights!
 Target species is Black Rail, which has been flushed and banded during previous YRARF Evening Black Rail Survey trips.
-The number of participants is limited to 8 per evening and registration your fee goes to support Audubon Louisiana banding projects, including these.
+The species is not guaranteed - it has been missed on some trips.The number of participants is limited to 8 per evening and your trip fee goes to support Audubon Louisiana banding projects, including these.
 Note that this activity is AFTER DARK in a coastal salt marsh.
 This trip will be strenuous.
-Walking in salt marsh can be extremely hard especially in the dark; the ground is uneven with holes, vegetation is thick and knee-deep or deeper, and it is wet.
+Walking in salt marsh can be extremely hard especially in the dark: the ground is uneven with holes, vegetation is thick and knee-deep or deeper, and it is wet.
 We encourage participants to bring their own headlamps.
 During previous banding efforts, groups have walked about half a mile or more to flush a handful of rails.
 There are no standing, sitting, or side-viewing areas – to see the rails you have to participate with the drag in the marsh and keep up with the group.
 There is no other way to join the group except by participating on the drag.
 It can be buggy = MOSQUITOES!
 Lots of them.
 See also how Weather Contingency Plan may affect this trip.
 Minimum number of participants to make this trip a go is 4.
 If full then please ask to be on the Wait List.
 It is not uncommon for participants to have a change of heart after they fully consider how strenuous this trip can be.

 Photos: Audubon Louisiana.
 For more information about their project click on the Black Rail above.